Variance Stabilizing Transformations for Electricity Price Forecasting in Periods of Increased Volatility: Introduction and motivation

 This paper revisits the problem of variance stabilization in EPF using a contemporary dataset spanning 2015–2024, a period that includes both the COVID-19 shock and the 2022 European energy crisis.
 Our contributions are threefold: \begin{enumerate} \item Parameter sensitivity and calibration depth.
 We show that relying on fixed parameter settings, as done in earlier studies, is inadequate.
 Optimal parameters vary substantially across markets and calibration window sizes, and transformations perform inconsistently when the amount of historical data changes.
 This highlights the need for systematic parameter exploration. \item Novel transformation and adaptive schemes.
 We propose a new parametrization of the inverse hyperbolic sine (asinh) transformation, introducing a parameter related to slope at the origin.
 This parametrization consistently outperforms the standard form.
 In addition, we evaluate adaptive schemes for selecting or averaging across transformations and parameterizations.
 Among these, rolling averaging proves most effective, providing robust gains over fixed strategies. \item Volatility-regime analysis.
 We explicitly assess how the benefits of VSTs depend on market conditions by splitting the out-of-sample period into stable and volatile phases.
-Results demonstrate that transformations are particularly valuable during periods of heightened volatility, when reliable forecasts are most critical for power system operation. \end{enumerate} By addressing methodological limitations of earlier studies and aligning the analysis with recent more volatile electricity markets, this paper provides new evidence on when and how VSTs enhance electricity price forecasting, and demonstrates their practical value as a tool for improving decision-making in liberalized power systems.
+Results demonstrate that transformations are particularly valuable during periods of heightened volatility, when reliable forecasts are most critical for power system operation. \end{enumerate}

 The rest of the paper is structured as follows.
 Section \ref{sec:data} describes the datasets used, including calibration window design.
 Section \ref{sec:methodology} outlines the methodological framework, beginning with the baseline forecasting models, followed by the description of variance-stabilizing transformations, the proposed selection and averaging schemes, and the evaluation measures.
 Section \ref{sec:Results} presents the empirical results, with emphasis on parameter sensitivity, transformations comparison, and temporal performance under volatile conditions.
 Section \ref{sec:conclusion} concludes with the main findings, limitations, and directions for future research.